 If a student damages a laptop, charger and bag at the same time, the maximum damage penalty is still $50.

-If a student damages a laptop and has been assessed a damage penalty of $50 and then damages a loaner computer, the student will be assessed another damage penalty of $50.
+If a student damages a laptop and has been assessed a damage penalty of $50 and then damages a loaner computer (level 2 damage), the student will be assessed another damage penalty of $50.

 An administrator will meet with student to investigate the incident and discuss with parent/guardian as necessary.

-Student will become a desktop user until the damage penalty is received, unless it is level 1 damage as indicated above.
+Student will become a desktop user until the damage penalty is received, unless it is level 1 damage or wear and tear as indicated above.
 This is true if a student damages the laptop, charger, or bag.
 Principals may make an exception to this rule if the family has started payment and has an agreed-upon payment plan for the remainder of the penalty.

 The replacement cost of the device, charger or bag cannot be satisfied by families themselves purchasing their own replacement device, chargers or bags.